thautwarm/scoping-resolver/README.md

 Check `test/test_simple.py`.

-The `AstTagger` converts any ASTs that lead to a new context into a wrapped AST node named `ScopedAst`, where all the information about current context is held.
+The `AstTagger` converts any AST that lead to a new context into a wrapped node named `ScopedAst`, where all the information about current context is held.

 ```python